caroso1222/carlos-roso-gatsby/content/blog/remote-work-book-journal/index.md

 <div class="divider"></div>

+## Mon Apr 7

+I created the book cover and added the banner on every page of my site.
+I have an appealing way to capture traffic - now I'll need to start writing content.
+I also wrote the same Medium article in DEV.to which I expect can get me a few more leads.

 ## Mon Apr 6

 I published the landing page to give away the Cracking the Toptal Interview guide.
 It's live here: https://carlosroso.com/cracking-the-toptal-interview/.
 With this I intend to share my knowledge and help people, while attracting subscribers to convert them later into a paid service.